Brain: Generic bilaterian nervous system

-There are a few types of existing bilaterians that lack a recognizable brain, including echinoderms and tunicates.
-It has not been definitively established whether the existence of these brainless species indicates that the earliest bilaterians lacked a brain, or whether their ancestors evolved in a way that led to the disappearance of a previously existing brain structure.
+There are coarse homologies in the anterior-posterior patterning as well as axial patterning of the brain across the Bilateria, as indicated by comparison of gene expression patterns during development.
+There are a few types of existing bilaterians that lack a recognizable brain, including echinoderms and tunicates, in which these genes specify the neurosensory and secretory apical organ.
+It has not been definitively established whether the existence of these brainless species indicates that the earliest bilaterians lacked a brain (and instead had an apical-like organ), or whether their ancestors evolved in a way that led to the disappearance of a previously existing brain structure.
+Using these relationships, some brain regions from very different lineages can be considered homologous, though the specific correspondences are not always clear (such as in mapping the midbrain-hindbrain boundary of vertebrates to insect brains).

+The bilaterian forebrain probably contains a fusion of two ancestral nervous systems.
+The aforementioned apical-homologus part, specified by anterior-posterior (head-tail) patterning genes such as six3 and rx, handles sensory functions such as the circadian clock (in vertebrates, the pinea and retina) and hormone secretion (e.g. melatonin and vasotocin in vertebrates).
+The other part is related to the axial pattern genes that specify the blastopore, which specifies a nervous system on the opposite side of the apical system in cnidarians (jellyfish) focused on locomotion.
+In the urbilaterian ancestor, the blastoporal patterning genes moved sideways to become a axial/mediolateral patterning system, leading to the nerve cord and, as it contacts the apical nervous system, the nk2^{+} and sim^{+} regions of the ventral forebrain (e.g. the prethalamus, thalamus, posterior tuberculum in vertebrates).
+These systems serve a function in motor control and sensory integration and prominently feature dopaminergic neurons.
+This fusion is so ancient that in today's animals, some cells express markers of both systems, especially among mammals where nkx2 has expanded much further into anterior parts of the brain.
+(An updated model is that the nerve cords evolved independently in various bilaterian lineages using a similar set of axial-patterning genes.)

 Invertebrates

 Fruit flies (Drosophila) have been extensively studied to gain insight into the role of genes in brain development.

 This category includes tardigrades, arthropods, molluscs, and numerous types of worms.
 The diversity of invertebrate body plans is matched by an equal diversity in brain structures.

 Two groups of invertebrates have notably complex brains: arthropods (insects, crustaceans, arachnids, and others), and cephalopods (octopuses, squids, and similar molluscs).
 The brains of arthropods and cephalopods arise from twin parallel nerve cords that extend through the body of the animal.
 Arthropods have a central brain, the supraesophageal ganglion, with three divisions and large optical lobes behind each eye for visual processing.
 Cephalopods such as the octopus and squid have the largest brains of any invertebrates.

 There are several invertebrate species whose brains have been studied intensively because they have properties that make them convenient for experimental work: